Welcome to UNICEF USA!

 Here's How UNICEF Is Helping Children in Yemen

 After nearly six years of conflict, Yemen has become the world's largest humanitarian crisis.
 Now, with COVID-19 spreading, the country is facing an emergency inside an emergency.
 Eighty percent of Yemen's population — 24 million people — are living in poverty and deprivation, with more than 12 million children in dire need of humanitarian assistance.

 UNICEF has been on the ground in Yemen since 2014 when civil war erupted and crisis ensued, working to save children's lives, help them recover from the impact of war and ensure that they can get back to learning and playing.

 Health care and nutrition support

 Water, sanitation and hygiene

 The threat of cholera and acute watery diarrhea are a constant threat to vulnerable children in Yemen.
 UNICEF and partners work steadily to avoid outbreaks like the one that devastated the country in 2017, but scaling emergency water, sanitation and hygiene (WASH) assistance, building capacity of local WASH authorities, solarizing water systems and harvesting rainwater.
-An estimated 5.4 million Yemenis now have access to safe water for drinking, cooking and personal hygiene, and 5.9 million people with critical WASH supplies and hygiene education on how to stay safe from disease.
+In 2021, UNICEF aims to reach 6.8 million people with access to safe water for drinking, cooking and personal hygiene, and 5.9 million people with critical WASH supplies and hygiene education on how to stay safe from disease.

-In an effort to prevent the country from economic collapse and help families struggling to survive amidst spiraling inflation, UNICEF established the Yemen Emergency Cash Transfer (ECT) project in 2017.
+In an effort to prevent the country from economic collapse and help families struggling to survive amidst spiraling inflation, UNICEF established the Yemen Emergency Cash Transfer (ECT) program in 2017.
 The ECT project gives dignity and choice to financially vulnerable families so they can prioritize their most urgent purchasing needs, such as food, medicine and warm clothing for their children.

 As the conflict in Yemen drags on, UNICEF continues to take every measure possible to protect the rights and safety of millions of Yemeni children.
 But UNICEF can't do it alone.
 There is an urgent need for individuals, organizations and governments to come together and take action.
 Every child in Yemen deserves a safe and happy childhood.
 Please give generously.

-Top photo: Children sit outside their tent at Al-Meshqafah camp for displaced persons in southern Yemen's Lahj Governate in February 2019. © UNICEF/UN0320192/Baholis
+Top photo: Children sit outside their tent at Al-Meshqafah camp for displaced persons in southern Yemen's Lahj Governate. © UNICEF/UN0320192/Baholis